 The Second Line Jazzband was formed in 1989 and since then has established a position as one of the most popular traditional jazzbands in Europe.
 Original improvisations and arrangements and a tremendous intensity in our playing have given us oppurtunities to perform at many jazz clubs and festivals, on TV and radio in, for example, England, Germany, France, Switzerland, Holland, Belgium, Scotland, Northern Ireland, Finland, Denmark, Norway and, of course, Sweden.

 Many prominent musicians have guested with our band over the years such as Antti Sarpila, Lillian Boutté and Orange Kellin.
 Our unique style comes from our widely differing musical backgrounds but above all it is the New Orleans revival style which gives us the greatest inspiration and is the kind of music we specialize in.
 We do our best to keep the New Orleans music alive.

-Jesper – ”baby boy” of the Second Line has played with the Second Line since the very begining, and works as a musician and is the head chef at the eminent restaurant Gottskär Hotell south of Gothenburg.
+Jesper – has played with the Second Line since the very beginning, and works as a musician and is the head chef at the eminent restaurant Gottskär Hotell south of Gothenburg.
 He has developed his very own style of playing, but he is also a bit of a ”Bunk Johnson-phantom” and sometimes appears as the lead player at special Bunk-concerts.
-For many years Jesper was a organizer of the Gothenburg Jazz Festival.
+For many years Jesper was an organizer of the Gothenburg Jazz Festival.

 Olof joined the band in 1997.
 He has been studying at Gothenburg Music University, and before that he was a student at ”Svalövs Musikfolkhögskola”, a school specializing in contemporary music.
 Olof is a full-time musician and has his own quartet, and also plays with all kinds of bands, for various occasions.
-He was awarded the ”Lerums kulturstipendium” (Lerum -97), and the ”Louis Armstrong award” (Stockholm -02).
+He has been awarded ”Lerums kulturstipendium”, and the ”Louis Armstrong award”.